dbetancogith/compare-classifiers/README.md

 ![Lift and ROC Graphs](/graphs/lift-roc-graphs.png)

-Next, **the lift curve* is derived from the cumulative gains chart; the values on the y axis correspond to the ratio of the cumulative gain for each curve to the baseline.
+Next, **the Lift Curve** is derived from the cumulative gains chart; the values on the y axis correspond to the ratio of the cumulative gain for each curve to the baseline.
 Thus, the lift at 10% for the category Yes is 50%/10% = 5.0.
 It provides another way of looking at the information in the cumulative gains chart.

 ![Lift curve](/graphs/lift-curve.png)

-Plotting **the calibration curves** of a classifier is useful for determining whether or not you can interpret their predicted probabilities directly as a confidence level.
+Plotting **the Calibration Curves** of a classifier is useful for determining whether or not you can interpret their predicted probabilities directly as a confidence level.
 For instance, a well-calibrated binary classifier should classify the samples such that for samples to which it gave a score of 0.8, around 80% should actually be from the positive class.

 ![Calibration Plots](/graphs/calibration-plots.png)